Waigo01/math_repl/README.md

 ```
 Usage:
-    You can do 4 types of things:
+    You can do 4 basic operations:
         Calculate something (anything you want): <expr>
         Save something (anything you want) to a variable: <varName> = <expr>
         Solve an equation (using x as variable to find): eq <expr> = <expr>